To fabricate means to “invent or create.”

-My story, The Hand of Sa-Seti is set in 12th Century Kamit (A nation akin to ancient Egypt), while Black Caesar: The Stone Ship Rises is a Steamfunk tale set in the Caribbean of the 18th Century and Nandi is set in 1973 California.
+The novel, Moses: The Chronicles of Harriet Tubman, is set in late 19th Century North and South America.
+My story, The Hand of Sa-Seti is set in 12th Century Kamit (A nation akin to ancient Egypt), while Nandi, a short story that will appear in the upcoming Black Pulp II anthology, is set in 1973 California.

 All are Steamfunk; all are very different from one another.

-As far as the “blackness” in the stories goes, co-editor and publisher, Milton Davis says “In some of the stories, the main character happened to be Black; but, in others, the main character had to be Black.”
+As far as the “blackness” in the stories within the Steamfunk anthology goes, co-editor and publisher, Milton Davis says “In some of the stories, the main character happened to be Black; but, in others, the main character had to be Black.”

 One story in which the main character had to be Black is Benjamin’s Freedom Magic by Ronald Jones.
 Benjamin’s Freedom Magic is based on the amazing life of the very real Benjamin Montgomery, an enslaved genius who was also one of the greatest inventors in modern history.